-Information Systems and Database Laboratory (ISDL) at AUEB Athens

-The Information Systems and Database Laboratory started work in 1994.
-The laboratory has developed extensive research and engineering activity in its area of expertise, and has successfully led and participated in numerous national and international projects, including Marie Curie actions, FET projects and STREP and Integrated Projects.
+Information Systems and Database Laboratory (ISDL) at AUEB Athens successfully led and participated in numerous national and international projects, including Marie Curie actions, FET projects and STREP and Integrated Projects.
 It currently hosts more than ten PhD students and postdoctoral fellows, and supports the Graduate Program in Information Systems.
-The Laboratory includes five main activity areas: Distributed Information Management and Exploration, Data Mining from Databases and the World Wide Web, Information Security and Critical Infrastructure Protection, Knowledge Management and Organisational Memory, and Software Engineering.
-The Distributed Information Management and Exploration (DIME) is led by Professor Vasilis VASSALOS, and deals with theoretical and technical aspects of large scale information management, such as distributed query processing and optimisation, data integration, semi-structured data processing, in particular XML documents, query optimisation, peer-to-peer systems, development of Web Information Systems, digital libraries, and large scale data analytics.
+The Laboratory includes five main activity areas: Distributed Information Management and Exploration, Data Mining from Databases and the World Wide Web, Information Security And Critical Infrastructure Protection, Knowledge Management and Organisational Memory, and Software Engineering.
+The Distributed Information Management and Exploration (DIME) is led by Professor Vasilis VASSALOS, and deals with theoretical and technical aspects of large scale information management, such as distributed query processing and optimisation, data integration, semi-structured data processing, in particular XML documents, query optimisation, peer-to-peer systems, development of Web information Systems, digital libraries, and large scale data analytics.